michaelhasey/Creating-Datasets-of-3D-Buildings-from-2D-Images/README.md

 ## Approach

-### A 9 Stage Pipeline
+### A 4 Step Pipeline

-The following diagram and accompanying description outlines our nine-stage pipeline for creating large training datasets of 3D buildings from sparse imagery for use in DL-based work.
+The following diagram and accompanying description outlines our four-step pipeline for creating large training datasets of 3D buildings from sparse imagery for use in DL-based work.

 <br>